Skip to main content

 Step 2: Test Locally

-Add a wallet to the local encrypted vault (one-time setup), then run:
+Add a wallet to the local encrypted vault (one-time setup), authorize local signing, then run:

-To test against the hosted runtime instead (real wallet selection, sessions, policy), use circuit dev run --hosted — see the Development reference for details.
+To test against the hosted execution instead (real wallet selection, sessions, policy), use circuit run --hosted execution — see the Development reference for details.

 Step 3: Publish